wolfpaulus/EN2DE/README.md

-A simple demo, using boto3's client and AWS's translate service to tarnslate English text in to German.
+A simple demo, using boto3's client and AWS's translate service to translate English text in to German.